 In the end, we chose laptops that pack a real punch despite their relatively low price.
-I am sure you are going to be extremely satisfied with whichever you choose and they will all become faithful companions during your travels.
+I am sure you are going to be extremely satisfied with whichever you choose and they will all become faithful companions during your travels!

 Samsung Chromebook 3

-It runs on a 2.16 GHz Intel processor, has 4 GB of RAM and offers resolutions up to 1366×768 pixels on its small 11.6-inch display.
+It runs on an Intel Celeron Processor N3060 (1.6 GHz to 2.48 GHz), it has 4 GB of RAM and offers resolutions up to 1366×768 pixels on its small 11.6-inch display.
 It has an ultra fast 16GB SSD – but if you want to store a ton of movies, you should definitely consider bringing an USB stick as well because those 16GB can fill up quickly with music and especially movies.
-But for streaming music online, browsing your favorite websites, YouTube and writing/editing documents, it’s perfect.
+But for streaming music online, browsing your favorite websites, YouTube and writing/editing documents, it’s perfect!

-In terms of performance, it’s very similar to the Samsung model above: it is powered by a NVIDIA Tegra K1 Quad Core 2.1 GHz Processor, 4GB of RAM and offers up to 32 GB of SSD storage space.
-Just like the Samsung model, it doesn’t have a CD or DVD drive, so you will need an USB stick for extra storage or file transfers.
-So basically, the two are very similar in what they offer, with the Acer model bringing a larger display, but it’s also slightly heavier at around 3.3 pounds.
+In terms of performance, it’s very similar to the Samsung model above: it is powered by an Intel Celeron N3160 Quad-Core Processor running at 1.6GHz all the way up to 2.24GHz, 4GB of RAM and offers 32 GB of ultra fast SSD storage space.
+Just like the Samsung model, it doesn’t have a CD or DVD drive, so you will need an USB stick for extra storage.
+So basically, the two are very similar in terms of performance, with the Acer model bringing a larger display and keyboard, as well as more storage, but it’s also slightly heavier at around 3.4 pounds.

-I personally prefer those because they offer not only a regular operating system like Windows, but they are also better in terms of storage space and usability, offering a lot more options, including text editing software, photo editing software (like Photoshop) and even video editing options.
-In other word, if you need a real laptop for travel, we have have the best cheap options: lightweight, with great specifications and long battery life.
+I personally prefer those because they offer not only a regular operating system like Windows, but they are also better in terms of storage space and usability, offering a lot more options, including text editing software, photo editing software (like Photoshop) and even video editing options, without the need for a constant internet connection.

 Dell Inspiron 2-in-1

-Acer Aspire One Cloudbook
+Acer Aspire E 15